 – Part III

-If you are interested in learning more about Security Driving, Secure Transportation, we suggest you consider joining the ISDA Membership.
-The International Security Driver Association is a small but influential group of protective services practitioners from all sectors of the Executive Protection/ Secure Transportation profession and all parts of the Globe.
+Do you have in learning more about Secure Transportation?
+We suggest you consider joining the ISDA Membership.
+The International Security Driver Association is a small but influential group of protective services practitioners.
+Our members hail from all sectors of the Executive Protection/ Secure Transportation profession and all parts of the Globe.

-As an ISDA Member, you gain access to the Encyclopedia of EP/Secure Transportation Knowledge – The ISDA Knowledge Center.
-The Center provides articles – podcasts – books – YouTube videos – Free Online Training – Business and Salary Metrics – Job Opportunities – Career Advice – Industry White Papers.
+As an ISDA Member, you gain access to the Encyclopedia of EP/Secure Transportation Knowledge.
+The ISDA Knowledge Center.
+The Center provides articles, books, Business and Salary Metrics, and Industry White Papers.